betaflight/betaflight/docs/Installation.md

 * If this is the first time Cleanflight is flashed to the board, tick the "Full Chip Erase" checkbox.
 * Connect the flight controller board to the PC.
 Ensure the correct serial port is selected.
 * Click on the "Flash Firmware" button and hold still (do not breathe, too).
-* When the progress becomes green and reads "Programming: SUCCESSFUL" you are done!
+* When the progress bar becomes green and reads "Programming: SUCCESSFUL" you are done!

 ## Manually